 Clarification Statement:

-Examples include the ages of oceanic crust (less than 200 million years old) increasing with distance from mid-ocean ridges (a result of plate spreading) and the ages of North American continental crust (which can be older than 4 billion years) increasing with distance away from a central ancient core (a result of past plate interactions).
+Examples include the ages of oceanic crust (less than 200 million years old) increasing with distance from mid-ocean ridges (a result of plate spreading at divergent boundaries) and the ages of North American continental crust (which can be older than 4 billion years) increasing with distance away from a central ancient core (a result of past plate interactions at convergent boundaries).

-[Note: HS-ESS1-6 from NGSS is not included.]
+[Note: HS-ESS1-6 from NGSS is not included.
+HS-ESS1-3 from NGSS has been combined with HS-ESS1-1.]

 ESS2.
 Earth’s Systems